owlcms/owlcms-controlpanel/README.md

 ## Portable launcher and updater for owlcms server

-This is meant to provide a small compiled binary to launch owlcms, removing the need for an installer and providing a smoother experience for platforms other than Windows.
+This is meant to provide a small compiled binary to launch owlcms, removing the need for an installer and providing the same user experience on all platforms.
 - allows downloading one or more versions of owlcms
 - select which one to run
 - if Java is not present, a local copy is downloaded correctly for the current platform.